shivasiddharth/GassistPi/README.md

 Connect LEDs with colours of your choice to GPIO05 for Listening and GPIO06 for Speaking Events.

 *******************************************************************
-### **PUSHBUTTON TO STOP MUSIC/RADIO PLAYBACK**
+### **PUSHBUTTON TO STOP MUSIC/RADIO PLAYBACK AND MUTE MICROPHONE**
 *******************************************************************
 Connect a pushbutton between GPIO23 and Ground.
-Using this pushbutton, now you can stop the music or radio playback.
+Single press mutes microphone and double press stops music streaming.

 ************************************************